learn-co-curriculum/dsc-multicollinearity-of-features/README.md

 ## Objectives
 You will be able to:
-* Understand multicollinearity and possible negative impacts on regression outcome
+* Explain why multicollinearity is an issue with linear regression
-* Use heatmaps to visually inspect multicollinearity
+* Create and Interpret a correlation matrix/heatmap and scatter matrix
+* Identify if variables are exhibiting collinearity

 ## Possible negative impacts of multicollinearity